Welcome!

 Teaching

-Created a curriculum for the University of Notre Dame's Kroc Institute for International Peace Studies.
-Covers Political Philosophy and Democratic Representation, Mathematical Theories of Representation and Algorithms for Deliberation.
+Created a curriculum for the University of Notre Dame's Kroc Institute for International Peace Studies; covered political philosophy about democratic representation, mathematical theories of representation and algorithms for deliberation

 Decentralized Society, Cooperation and Plurality